-Shorter days and lower temps can lead us into the gym for our workouts.
-While it’s tempting to kick off our sneakers afterwards, there are precautions that you should take to keep your feet healthy at the gym.
-Locker room floors, bathrooms and showers are potential breeding grounds for germs, fungus, and the wart virus.
-Any break or crack in your skin or nail is a potential entry way for foreign microbes.
+Shorter days and lower temps can lead us back inside for our workouts.
+While it’s tempting to kick off our sneakers afterward, there are precautions that you should take to keep your feet healthy when you workout.
+Floors, bathrooms, and showers are potential breeding grounds for germs, fungus, and the wart virus.
+Any break or crack in your skin or nail is a potential entryway for foreign microbes.

-Here are some tips to keep your feet healthy in a gym setting.
+Here are some tips to keep your feet healthy when you work out.

--Remove your socks and gym shoes after exercising.
-Many organisms, like the one that causes nail fungus, thrive in a warm, moist, dark environment – much like your post workout socks!
+-Remove your socks and shoes after exercising.
+Many organisms, like the one that causes nail fungus, thrive in a warm, moist, dark environment – much like your post-workout socks!

--Don’t walk around barefoot in the locker room area, shower or toilet stalls.
-Keep a pair of flipflops or sandals in your gym bag to ensure you are protecting your feet.
+-Don’t walk around barefoot in locker room areas, shared showers, or toilet stalls.
+Keep a pair of flip-flops or sandals in your workout bag to ensure you are protecting your feet.
 Choose sandals that are nonporous and easily cleaned.
-Wash the surface of your gym sandals with antimicrobial soap and allow to air dry frequently.
+Wash the surface of your sandals with antimicrobial soap and allow to air dry frequently.

--Cover any cuts, blisters or open wounds with a bandage during your entire workout and clean up.
-Even if it’s minor cut, If in doubt, put on a band aid!
+-Cover any cuts, blisters, or open wounds with a bandage during your entire workout and clean up.
+Even if it’s a minor cut, put on a band aid!

 -Let the air in!
-Don’t leave sweaty sneakers and socks zipped up in a gym bag.
-If you are prone to fungus or your gym sneakers tend to smell, apply anti-fungal or anti-bacterial spray or powder, use a UV shoe sanitizer, or frequently change the inner liner of your sneakers to keep things clean.
+Don’t leave sweaty sneakers and socks zipped up in a bag.
+If you are prone to fungus or your sneakers tend to smell, apply anti-fungal or anti-bacterial spray or powder, use a UV shoe sanitizer, or frequently change the inner liner of your sneakers to keep things clean.

 – Dr. Julie